 However, these fund financial statements focus on the District's most significant funds.
-The District's major governmental funds for fiscal year 2020 are the general fund, the statewide sales, services and use tax-capital projects fund and the debt service fund.
+The District's major governmental funds for fiscal year 2021 are the general fund and the statewide sales, services and use tax-capital projects fund.

 REPORTING THE DISTRICT'S FINANCIAL ACTIVITIES (Continued)